 - 1 egg, beaten, for glazing

-- Heat a large frying pan with a little of the dripping or oil.
+- Heat a large frying pan with a little of the dripping / tallow or oil.
 Season the diced beef with salt and pepper.
 Fry in the pan until well coloured and completely sealed.
 Life out the meat and transfer to a large saucepan.
 Add a touch more oil, if necessary, to the frying pan.
 Season the kidneys and also fry quickly to seal and colour in the hot pan.
-Also transfer to the saucepan.
+Then transfer to the saucepan.

 - Melt a knob of butter in the pan and cook the onions and carrots in the melted butter for 2 – 3 minutes.
 They will lift any flavours left from the meats.
 Put into the saucepan with the meat.
 Fry the mushroom slices in a little more butter, just turning in the pan for a minute or two; keep to one side.